 If you want more information about your bands, using Ponceau stain is a great, simple step to validate your transfer.
 Use Ponceau stain immediately after transferring your membrane.
 This will be a great way to check for efficient transfer across the length of your lanes.

 QUICK TIP: While fine for PVDF and nitrocellulose membranes, Ponceau S will permanently stain nylon membranes.
 If you see poor transfer across the length of your lane, repeat the above advice: try a longer, cooler transfer, and remake your buffers.

 STEP 3: Check Your Protein's Molecular Weight

 If your protein has either a high (<120 kDa) or low (>25 kDa) molecular weight then you should consider altering your transfer conditions.
 For large proteins consider increasing the transfer time, sometimes even overnight, but keeping your transfer cool is key.
 For smaller proteins consider decreasing the transfer time and reducing the voltage to prevent proteins completely passing through your membrane.

 QUICK TIP: For very large proteins, it may be worth considering using a lower percentage gel to allow easier migration of proteins into the membrane.
 Conversely, small proteins readily leave the gel and pass into the membrane, to prevent transfer through check that your membrane has the smallest pore size of 0.2 μm.

-At this point, you’re transferring like a pro but still not seeing anything?
+If at this point you’re transferring like a pro, but still aren’t seeing anything, keep reading.
 If you’re working with a very low-abundance protein or with a poorly validated antibody, at this point it is worth checking for something that should definitely be expressed.
-We’re here to help- fill out the form on this page to ask one of our Western blotting experts a question.
+We’re here to help- fill out the form on this page to ask a Western blotting expert a question.
 Ruling out problems with your probing and developing is the next step; I’ll cover that in a later blog post.